-Focus on process improvement

-Optimizing

-Measurably increased process capabilities

-Process measured and controlled

-Quantitatively Managed

-Use of statistical and other quantitative techniques in managing the processes and results

-Process characterized for the organization and is proactive

-Defined

-Commonality among projects allows more uniform estimation of performance.

-Process characterized for projects and is often reactive

-Process unpredictable,

-poorly controlled and

-reactive

-Managed (ex "repeatable")

-- •Requirements flow in. - •Plans are developed in accordance with policies. - •Activities are performed in accordance with plans. - •Measurements and reviews occur at defined points.
+5 Focus on process improvement Optimizing Measurably increased process capabilities 4 Process measured and controlled Managed al and other quantitative nanaging the processes 3 Process characterized for the organization and is proactive nong projects allo stimation of perfo 2 Process characterized for projects and is often reactive or Managed (ex "repeata •Requirements flow in. •Plans are developed in accord •Activities are performed in accord flow in. eloped in accordanc ance with policies. ordance with plans.
+Process unpredictable, poorly controlled and reactive • • Measurements and reviews occur at defined points.
+The product flows out and (usually) works

-Performed

-- •The product flows out and (usually) works

-- Requirements flow in.

-- A product is (sometimes) produced by some amorphous process.

-- The product flows out and (we hope) works.